-Poppy Program: For info on this program please refer to the section by the Poppy Chairman.
+Poppy Program: For information on this program, visit the Poppy Program section.

-Best Media Coverage of an Activity or Project Award: Narrative not to exceed 500 words must include the award cover sheet.
-Include specific examples - newspaper articles, newsletters, pictures of displays, speeches, website address.
+Best Media Coverage of an Activity or Project: Narrative to not exceed 500 words and must include the award cover sheet.
+Please include specified examples, using newspaper articles, newsletters, pictures, etc.